ShriramJayanth/cp-code-runner/README.md

 # cp-code-runner

-`cp-code-runner` is a Node.js module that enables the execution of code in different programming languages(for now only Python and C++, extra languages will be added in the upcoming updates).
+`cp-code-runner` is a Node.js module that enables the execution of code in different programming languages(for now only Python, Java and C++, extra languages will be added in the upcoming updates).
 It supports the execution of source code with custom inputs and a timeout mechanism for enhanced control.

 this is a part of a bigger project that I am building.
 It is an api-based code-runner which has the same parameters as this package. github link: https://github.com/ShriramJayanth/KazeCode